 The following summary is based on current UK law and HM Revenue & Customs practice.
-It is intended to offer guidance to persons (other than dealers in securities) on the UK taxation of Authorised Unit Trusts ("AUT").
-However, it should neither be regarded as definitive nor as removing the desirability of taking separate professional advice.
-If investors are in any doubt as to their taxation position they should consult their professional adviser.
+It summarises the UK tax position of Authorised Unit Trusts ("AUTs") and Unitholders who are UK tax resident.
+However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
+Investors are advised to consult their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.